 How I Love You is an exploration of sexuality among gay men in Lebanon.

-Part of a trilogy known as the Video Wallpaper Series in which George uses his new audio/video digital mixer to create a range of impressions of people and places.
+Part of a trilogy of works known as the Video Wallpaper Series in which George tests out his new audio/video digital mixer and creates a range of impressions of people and places.

 In this interview, Basma Alsharif (b.1983) examines th